Jalohann/CFTest/README.md

 [johannrajadurai.com](https://johannrajadurai.com)

-This repository contains my deliverable for Part 1 of the Cloudflare Solutions Engineering Technical Project.
+This repository contains my deliverable for Part 1 and Part 2 of the Cloudflare Solutions Engineering Technical Project.

 ## Project Overview